cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 7. Run `cluster join` on the two new installed Cloudify Manager instances to designate them as hot standbys.

 ## Additional Information

-### Finding the active Cloudify Manager

-To find the active node in a Cloudify Manager cluster, you should either:
-- From the CLI: run `cfy cluster nodes list` and examine which node has the 'master' column set to True
-- Request the status endpoint on every node, and note which one returns a 200 response.
-Note that for this, you will have to add the REST API credentials to the request.

-{{< gsHighlight  bash  >}}
-curl -u admin:admin https://<manager_ip>/api/v3.1/status
-# if the manager is the master, the request will return 200; otherwise, a 400 "not_cluster_master" error will be returned
-{{< /gsHighlight >}}

 ### Cluster Tools
 The following tools are used to facilitate clustering in Cloudify.